Language selection

 Are you using inclusive examples, language and symbols that challenge stereotypes?
 Place your answer in the space below.

 Have you consulted with other employees, teams or community leaders?
-Are you over-surveying or over-consulting the same groups repeatedly?
+Are you over-surveying or over-consulting the same groups?
 Place your answer in the space below.

 Are you using culturally specific concepts or terms that should be explained or defined?
 Place your answer in the space below.